Course evaluations, yearning to be free

 I use a “flipped classroom” approach in MASC 644: I put my lectures — videos, tutorials, readings — online; students are supposed to consume that material before coming to class.
 Then we spend our class time with hands-on exercises showing, for example, how hospitals in Virginia bill vastly different charges for the same procedures; how student loan default rates went up as the economy went down; and how crime decreased citywide but increased around VCU.
 (Did I say this was a night class?
 Fortunately, VCU has a security escort service called RamSafe.)

 As with CNS, students publish their work, including end-of-semester projects on income inequality, racial disparities in lending, AIDS/HIV rates and other topics.

-Here is my grade distribution for MASC 644.
+Here is my grade distribution for MASC 644 for Fall 2015.
 (By comparison, 71 percent of all grades in the Robertson School’s graduate courses were A’s in 2015–16.)